 “But it can be tough on a single woman.
 Look at all this beauty, especially at night time.
 So many times I want to stroll about and enjoy spots like this.”

 “Yeah, so—you’re close enough to it, aren’t you?”

-“Maybe, but a woman just doesn’t dare roam by herself after dark—even with another galfriend.
-There are too many crazies skulking around,” she sighed, tightly pulling closed her jacket.
-“Sometimes I just need a real, strong man to turn to—to do things and feel safe with—to really cut loose and dig The City with, you know?”
+“Maybe, but a woman doesn’t dare roam by herself after dark—even with another gal pal.
+There are just too many crazies skulking around the edges here ,” she sighed, tightly pulling closed her jacket.
+“Sometimes I just need a real, strong man to turn to—to do things and feel safe with—to really dig The City with, you know?”

 “It’s just that I feel so penned up at night sometimes.
 Wary of the nutcases coming out of the woodwork.”

 “I’ll bet…getting a little chilly, huh?
 Freezing my noogies up here…”

 “Well, can’t have that now, can we?
 Let’s make our way down to Franklin, so we can go unload my stuff from your clunker.”